FREQUENTLY ASKED QUESTIONS

 Is it safe?

-While odours resulting from our work may not be pleasant, they’re not necessarily linked to air quality or health concerns.
+While odours resulting from construction in the Port Lands may not be pleasant, they’re not necessarily linked to air quality or health concerns.
 Humans can detect the smell of certain compounds at very low concentrations.
 Naphthalene, for example, is detectable at a very low level – it’s a smell often associated with mothballs.
 While it’s detectable at low levels, it would take a much higher concentration to negatively impact air quality.

 Air quality is being continuously monitored at locations around the perimeter of the site, both upwind and downwind of our work.
 Additional real-time point source monitoring is being done on-site using a handheld photo-ionization detector (PID).
 The threshold for this project has been set at a conservative level to be an indicator and is not related to air quality or health concerns.
 If the measured difference in total Volatile Organic Compounds (VOCs) between upwind and downwind readings exceeds project thresholds, the project team will collect a sample to conduct additional testing to ensure individual VOCs are less than levels set by the Provincial Ambient Air Quality Criteria.